mickle-ak/jAsyncUnit/README.md

 synchron start of asynchron subprocesses in unit tests - synchron start of `Feature`, `SwingWorker` etc. to simpler verify of result of (in production asynchron) invocations.

+NOTE: It is not implemented jet.
+Only placeholder for future implementation.